 Archives are cultural objects where we uncover the silences as well as the dominant discourses that shaped colonial worlds and continue to shape the lives and futures of populations living in the aftermaths of empire.
 Archives are both historical and dynamic, both open to critical examination and a call to action.

-The photo on this front page draws attention to key aspects in the making of the colonial world: its militaristic visual vocabulary, its gendered values.
-Images provide us with a stepping stone into historical analysis and a window on the legacies these highly organised worlds hand down to current generations.
-You will find an abundance of images, including contemporary artworks, on this site.
+The photo on this front page draws attention to key aspects in the making of the colonial world: its militaristic visual vocabulary, its gendered values, the nostalgic pull photos can exercise over current generations.
+Images provide us with a stepping stone into historical analysis and a window on the legacies these highly organised worlds hand down to us today.
+You will find an abundance of images, disturbing, subtle, powerful, and sometimes inspiring, including contemporary artworks, on this site.

 A unique resource available here is a digital set of historical archives called the SAVINEAU REPORT.
 It was written by a white French woman about Black African women and families in the 1930s.
 The archives are interrogated in relation to the perception of inequalities of gender and race engendered by the colonial system, and the persistence of such inequalities into the present day.